-Gie and Lisa Liem Dean of Artistic Programs and Performance
+Gie and Lisa Liem Artistic Advisor to the President

 Director, Ensemble 20/21

 Artistic Director, Curtis Summerfest

 Born in Bucks County, Pennsylvania, Ludwig comes from several generations of eminent musicians.
 His grandfather was the pianist Rudolf Serkin, and his great-grandfather was the violinist and composer Adolf Busch.
 He holds degrees and certificates from Oberlin Conservatory, the University of Vienna, the Manhattan School of Music, Curtis, and the Juilliard School, as well as a Ph.D. from the University of Pennsylvania.